redhat-openstack/rdoinfo/README.rst

   tag in CentOS Build System (CBS).
 It contains a set of mappings where the key is the CBS tag name and the value is the package NVR included in the tag.

+  * *version-locked* can be used as buildsys-tag key to disable automatic update by periodic job. if a list of CBS tags is assigned to version-locked buildsys-tag, only the tags in the list are locked.
+If it's empty automatic job will ignore the package for all tags.

 Attributes inheritance in rdoinfo
 ---------------------------------